murchie85/CSHARP-PROJECTS/README.md

 VS is Windows and slower
 VS Code is Open Source but bigger

+VS Code creates a bunch of utilities such as `references` existing libraries. `program.cs` the c# you can write your code. `App.config` includes version info.

 - Desktop Windows App : select WPF App .NET framework (Windows forms is old way)
 - Web App : select ASP.NET
 - Text only: Console App

 **Tips**